malloc47/malloc47.github.com/_posts/2021-09-12-dashboard-transit.md

 # Serving Transit Data

-Stepping backwards to address point (1) above, we need to talk about how we physically fetch GTFS in our web application.
-The static portion of `GTFS` is a zip file containing `.txt` files (effectively CSV formatted)--not impossible to download directly from the transit agency into a web application with the right [decompression][zip.js] and [parsing][papaparse] libraries, but hardly idiomatic.
+Stepping backwards to address point (1) above, we need to talk about how we physically convey GTFS data into our web application.
+The static portion of the GTFS is a zip file containing `.txt` files (effectively CSV formatted)--not impossible to download directly from the transit agency into a web application with the right [decompression][zip.js] and [parsing][papaparse] libraries, but hardly idiomatic.
 The GTFS Realtime format is even more challenging as it is serialized as a [Protocol Buffer][].
 It _might_ be theoretically possible to consume the realtime ProtoBuf stream by providing the `.proto` file to the browser and using a [ProtoBuf javascript decoder][pbf]; in practice, the real-time updates from the [MTA][MTA realtime] are megabytes-to-gigabytes and are updated frequently enough that I had concerns as to whether a cheap, wall-mounted tablet would be able to handle parsing the feeds in-browser at a reasonable frequency.

 Thankfully, there are multiple server-side options available which vary in quality, completeness, and implementation language.
 Choosing a